goutham-kaluvakolu/blog-website/README.md

 ## 📍 Overview

-The blog-website project is a secure and efficient platform that implements user authentication and authorization using Prisma for database interactions.
+The blog-website project is a secure and efficient platform that implements user authentication and authorization using JWT, uses Prisma for database interactions.
 With features like user profile updates, user authentication, and access control, the project ensures data integrity and user privacy.
 Its seamless integration of JWT token generation, database schema management, and centralized user operations management elevates the overall safety and functionality of the blog, providing a robust foundation for content creation and secure access control.

 ---